 The ear bars and incisor/nose bar are used to fix the animals position before and during the surgery.
 The ear bars gently hold the animals head in a flat, neutral position so that the researcher can easily access the top of the animals head.
 The incisor/nose bar holds the snout in place and allows for small adjustments in angle of the animals head.

 The manipulator arms and the mounting holder work in conjunction to allow precise placement of cannula or electrode.
 The arms have a clamping mechanism which allows them to hold a variety of attachments based on whatever application may be needed.
 The mounting holder fits into the manipulator arm and holds the object for placement during the surgery.

 There are several reputable companies selling stereotaxic equipment and frames including Kopf, Stoelting and BASi.
-Plastics One is proud to offer a line of mounting holders compatible with these and others stereotaxic equipment.
+P1 Technologies is proud to offer a line of mounting holders compatible with these and others stereotaxic equipment.